jkeefe77/chat-demo/README.md

 #### Run the App:

-With Expo Go or the emulator running, you can now use ZenZap on your device.
+With Expo Go or the emulator running, you can now use ChatterBox on your device.
 Enter your name and choose a background color to start chatting with others.
 The app will store and display messages in real-time using Firebase Realtime Database.